minaburo/archi/lpwan-architecture.md

 This document defines a generic architecture for SCHC that can be used at any of these levels.
-The goal of the architectural document is to orchestrate the different protocols and data model defined by the LPWAN woeking group to design an operational and interoperable framework for allowing IP application over contrained networks.
+The goal of the architectural document is to orchestrate the different protocols and data model defined by the LPWAN working group to design an operational and interoperable framework for allowing IP application over contrained networks.